Approaches for Real-time Updates of AWS Secrets Manager Secrets in Applications

 4.1.
 Invoking an AWS Lambda function

-• Retrieve the updated secret value from Secrets Manager using the AWS SDK.
+• Retrieve the updated secret value from Secrets Manager using the AWS SDK

-• Updating an in-memory configuration cache.
+• Updating an in-memory configuration cache

 4.2.
 Sending notifications via Amazon SNS

-Applications can subscribe to SNS topics through various endpoints, including:
+Applications can subscribe to SNS topics through:

 • Amazon Simple Queue Service (SQS) queues